Aquatic Biologist and Regional Director

 Nic grew up in southeastern North Carolina in the small town of Shallotte.
 His love of the outdoors and strong attention to detail led him to pursue a career in the lake and pond management industry.
 When not out in the field you can find Nic with his wife, Mary, either on a boat or at the beach.
 They both enjoy fishing, surfing and paddle boarding.

 Professional Engineer and Client Development Manager

-Michael Norton joined SOLitude Lake Management as Client Development Manager, with key functions in retaining and expanding territory services.
-Michael assists in establishing and implementing business development strategies, and serves as an operational liaison between the client, field staff and the Regional Director.
-He is also a Licensed Applicator and Professional Engineer, and has utilized these skills for more than two decades while serving in a number of capacities in the lake and pond management industry.
+Michael Norton is a client development manager at SOLitude.
+He assists in establishing and implementing business development strategies, and serves as an operational liaison between the client, field staff and the regional director.
+He is also a licensed applicator and professional engineer, and has utilized these skills for more than two decades while serving in a number of capacities in the lake and pond management industry.

 Michael has a varied background in the engineering, aquatics and business management professions.
 His educational qualifications are based in mechanical-environmental-civil engineering disciplines, aquatic vegetation management, business administration and project management.
 He received his Bachelor of Science degree in Engineering from North Carolina State University in Raleigh, NC and his Master of Business Administration degree from East Carolina University in Greenville, NC.
 Michael followed early professional career experiences with NASA and GE Nuclear with a dozen years at Carolina Power & Light (CP&L) / Progress Energy.
 His work with biologists in assessments and treatments of utility properties for nuisance vegetation has continued since the early 1990s, as have his engineering and management roles.